 Why Should I get baptized?

 Baptism is an “ordinance”.
 That means God ordered it to be done.
 He gave this ordinance to the church – to baptize those who become Christians.
 It is as if you are preaching your first message to others through this symbolic demonstration.
 If you need to obey God by getting baptized, make sure you invite your family and friends to be witnesses of your testimony.

 If you are a Christian (you have been born again by putting your faith in Jesus to save you), you can and should be baptized.
 (Acts 8:36-38)

 When Can I get Baptized at MBT?

-We hold baptism services on the first Sunday of each month.
+We hold baptism services on the first and third Sundays and Tuesdays of each month.
 If this is something you are interested in, feel free to contact us by clicking the button below.